Frequently Asked Questions

 Crestline, CA 92325

 AOE is located in Southern California within the beautiful San Bernardino National Forest at about 5000 feet elevation.
 What began as a donation of ten acres in 1938 has now developed into over 250 acres of property.
 We are a private facility that is closed to the public.
-Some of our notable features are “Inspiration Point” which overlooks Lake Gregory; “Mama Oak,” an oak tree that is older than the United States; and a spectacular view of Mount Baldy.

 All cabins at Thousand Pines include private toilet and sink facilities.
 Most cabins also have private showers, and cabins that do not have showers inside are within a few hundred feet of a shower house, with multiple individual and private showers.
 All cabins include heaters and lockable doors.